-One of my earliest dry needling experiences, that was literally transformational, involved a young netball player who presented on a Friday and "had torn her calf" 6 weeks prior.
-She had been receiving standard physiotherapy care 3 times a week and was still ambulating on crutches, with minimal weight bearing and in nearly as much pain as the first day of injury if she tried to put her heel down.
+One of my earliest dry needling experiences, which was literally transformational, involved a young netball player who presented on a Friday and "had torn her calf" 6 weeks prior.
+She had been receiving standard physiotherapy care 3 times a week and was still ambulating on crutches, with minimal weight-bearing and in nearly as much pain as the first day of injury if she tried to put her heel down.
 (It still amazes me how these challenges seem to always present on Friday afternoons).

 Her physiotherapists were pretty frustrated with the lack of progress and asked if I could assess and provide some treatment suggestions.
-At the time I was very new to dry needling, had just completed my post graduate in manipulative physiotherapy and wondered what I could offer this seemingly recalcitrant calf tear.
+At the time I was very new to dry needling, had just completed my post-graduate in manipulative physiotherapy, and wondered what I could offer this seemingly recalcitrant calf tear.
 Logically, a muscle tear would have resolved, yet she had a major functional limitation and still pain.

 Following my assessment, which revealed a localised trigger point in her medial head gastrocnemius, I recommended trialling a dry needling approach.
 She agreed and a single 0.25 * 40mm needle was inserted.
 A strong, local twitch response was achieved.
-She was instructed to use heat, perform a regular range of motion exercises, walk as much as able and to make a follow-up appointment for Monday.
+She was instructed to use heat, perform regular range of motion exercises, walk as much as able and make a follow-up appointment for Monday.